OscarVDelatorreTorres/panelAnalysis/README.md

 3. `outPutTable`: Is the type text stargazer table of the estimated models.
 4. `inputSummary`: Is the input data statistical summary.

-As you can note, the `panelAnalysys` function is quite flexible and you can run several sets of panel regressions as you want.
-Just keep in mind that the number of equations to estimate is limited by the page size in *.docx and *tex files.
+As you can note, the `panelAnalysys` function is quite flexible, and you can run several sets of panel regressions as you want.
+Remember that the number of equations to estimate is limited by the page size in *.docx and *tex files.
 In the *.xlsx you have more space because you are cworkign with worksheets.

-An interactive example of this readme file can be found [in this link](www.google.com).
-There you can run this example by interacting and executing the R code online.

 # References